 This bronze heroic sculpture, titled “Corps of Discovery,” was dedicated in April 2000, coincident with the commemoration of Kansas City, Missouri’s 150th anniversary.
-Created by Eugene Daub, the sculpture honors the Lewis and Clark Expedition and features figures representing Captains Merriweather Lewis and William Clark, Sacagawea (their Shoshone Indian guide), York (Clark’s African-American personal servant), Jean-Baptiste Toussaint (Sacagawea’s baby) and Seaman (Lewis’ Newfoundland breed dog).
+Created by Eugene Daub, the sculpture honors the Lewis and Clark Expedition and features figures representing Captains Meriweather Lewis and William Clark, Sacagawea (their Shoshone Indian guide), York (Clark’s African-American slave), Jean-Baptiste Toussaint (Sacagawea’s baby) and Seaman (Lewis’ Newfoundland breed dog).

 It is placed in a circular plaza in West Terrace Park, originally developed by the WPA in 1943.
 The pavement employs bricks salvaged from Kansas City’s original stockyards, set in a geometric pattern originally designed by Michelangelo for a Roman plaza (Piazza del Campidoglio).

 Inscribed around the granite base: “Of courage undaunted and a fidelity to truth… I could have no hesitation confiding the enterprise to him.”
 Thomas Jefferson 1813 (written as a memorial tribute to Merriweather Lewis).